Please note: AABB reserves the right to make updates to this program.

 - List the three available options for confirmation of recipient ABO group as specified in AABB Standard 5.14.5.

-- Examine evidence demonstrating that specimens with mirror labeling errors are at increased risk for wrong blood in tube (WBIT) errors.
+- Examine evidence demonstrating that specimens with minor labeling errors are at increased risk for wrong blood in tube (WBIT) errors.

 - Summarize results of the Testing the Utility of collecting Blood samples Electronically (TUBE) Study comparing the rates of sample collection errors in centers using traditional patient identification methods to those using electronic patient identification systems.